RaVeR76/BubbleBobbleBonkers/README.md

 about 3 months ago and only started developing the game over a month ago.
 It's a simple wee game which gets harder each level by the fact it removes 10 second from the previous time.
 It stores your high score so you can try and beat it everytime.
-I try to be interactive with the user by getting their <b>Game Name</b> and using it where possible to involve them in the intro chat & game play messages.
+I try to be interactive with the user by getting their **Game Name** and using it where possible to involve them in the intro chat & game play messages.
 Aesthetically it looks really good & the audio works well at each instance it is used.
 These are the orginal audio clips from the orignal Bubble Bobble too.
 I shared my link with a few lads and lasses at work breaktime, so they could be my testers .... they all loved it and said it was super addictive !
-Especially when I said that if you complete the last level .... you become a <b>Legend !</b> ha ha .... should have seen their wee fingers tapping cards like mad :)
+Especially when I said that if you complete the last level .... you become a **Legend !** ha ha .... should have seen their wee fingers tapping cards like mad :)
 Anyways, I came back for lunch and as I walked in the canteen ... all you heard was the wee Bubble Bobble theme tune blasting out from several different phones.
 Not gonna lie ... that was one of the best feelings that I have ever felt, in a long long time :)
-My boss text me at like 9 o'clock that night saying he was a <b>Legend</b> so he must've been playing it ... love it ha ha !
+My boss text me at like 9 o'clock that night saying he was a **Legend** so he must've been playing it ... love it ha ha !
 I got them to test everything within the game.
-Unfortunately, the biggest bug I came across and I will talk about later within my <b>Bug Section</b> was the fact that the game doesn't work on iOS operating system device and therefore Safari ....
+Unfortunately, the biggest bug I came across and I will talk about later within my **Bug Section** was the fact that the game doesn't work on iOS operating system device and therefore Safari ....
 I was truely gutted when I found this out from my Mentor because whilst it looked really cool to me, his would not display the characters when the cards turned.
 He has a Mac by the way.
 That near broke me as it was so unexpected but I will explain later, as I already said.

 * **Result**
 Overall, the game works really well and gives the user more than I expected it to.
 It's aesthetically pleasing, has a catchy backdrop with catchy music.